Tech & Society

 In a statement on their websiteFrank Meyer, Head of Innovation and B2C at E.ON, declared that “[t]ogether with strong partners we are taking a joint step towards establishing a comprehensive ultra-fast charging infrastructure in Europe.
 It is a testament to our commitment to provide convenient e-mobility solutions for our customers in Europe.
 We see a reliable ultra-fast charging network in combination with our home and destination solutions as main prerequisites for a mass market adoption of electric mobility”.

 Numerous companies are future proofing their vehicles and designs with an electric focus.
 This is abundantly clear for many companies such as Mercedes, who is quietly becoming Tesla’s biggest rival.
-This comes at time when major automakers from across the globe are preparing massive electric-car rollouts.
+This comes at a time when major automakers from across the globe are preparing massive electric-car rollouts.
 Just recently, Daimler, Mercedes’ parent company announced plans to electrify its fleet of cars by 2020 and will be investing $11 billion into this release.

 As the benefits of electric transport become more desirable, its appeal is clearly rubbing off on businesses and countries around the world, ultimately leading to new competition, new marketing strategies and hopefully a greener planet for all of us.